top of page

 OUR TEAM

 The RAW team has decades of acting, writing, directing and producing experience.
 Many have been celebrated for their accomplishments in these fields.
-In addition, every RAW facilitator is practicing what it means to live an authentic life and they are well steeped in powerful transformational training (Landmark, MITT, Radical Honesty, Life Coaching, etc.) and deeply entrenched in acting, writing and directing techniques, having studied with master teachers along the way.
+Every RAW facilitator is deeply entrenched in acting, writing and directing techniques, having studied with master teachers along the way.
+In addition, practicing what it means to live an authentic life and they are well steeped in powerful transformational training (Landmark, MITT, Radical Honesty, Life Coaching, etc.) and deeply entrenched in acting, writing and directing techniques, having studied with master teachers along the way.

 It’s important to us that we share this with you so that you understand that there is no hierarchy at RAW.
 We are a collective of actors, writers, directors, producers, and life coaches driven by unbridled enthusiasm when it comes to ensuring that each person's voice will be heard!